-After the quarter finals, a knock-out system is used.
-The first of each of the groups in quarter finals plays the second of the other group.
+After the third round, a knock-out system is used.
+The first of each of the groups in round three plays the second of the other group.
 The winners of these matches will play against each other in the final.
 The losers will play a match to decide who wins the third prize.
-The losers of quarter finals will play a Losers Bracket to rank 5th to 8th place.
+The losers of round three will play a Loser's Bracket to rank 5th to 8th place.
 If a knock-out game ends in a tie, two extra halves are played.
 If these end in a tie as well, a penalty shootout determines the winner.
 In the knock-out matches, the winner will be determined in the following order: